 Figure 1 Ubiquitin-specific protease 21 and ZEB1 exhibited higher expression, and resulted into poor prognosis.
-A: The mRNA expressions of ubiquitin-specific protease 21 (USP21) and ZEB1 were confirmed in normal tissues and colorectal cancer (CRC) tissues through real time-quantitative polymerase chain reaction (RT-qPCR).
-B: The correlation between USP21 and ZEB1 was verified.
-C: The prognosis of CRC patients with low or high USP21 (or ZEB1) was determined.
-D: The mRNA expressions of USP21 and ZEB1 were assessed in normal colonic epithelial cells (NCM460) and CRC cells (HCT-116, SW480, SW620, LoVo) through RT-qPCR.
-E: The protein expressions of USP21 and ZEB1 were assessed in normal colonic epithelial cells (NCM460) and CRC cells (HCT-116, SW480, SW620, LoVo) through western blot. bP < 0.01, cP < 0.001.
+A: The mRNA expressions of ubiquitin-specific protease 21 (USP21) and ZEB1 were confirmed in normal tissues and colorectal cancer (CRC) tissues through real time-quantitative polymerase chain reaction (RT-qPCR); B: The correlation between USP21 and ZEB1 was verified; C: The prognosis of CRC patients with low or high USP21 (or ZEB1) was determined; D: The mRNA expressions of USP21 and ZEB1 were assessed in normal colonic epithelial cells (NCM460) and CRC cells (HCT-116, SW480, SW620, LoVo) through RT-qPCR; E: The protein expressions of USP21 and ZEB1 were assessed in normal colonic epithelial cells (NCM460) and CRC cells (HCT-116, SW480, SW620, LoVo) through western blot. bP < 0.01, cP < 0.001.
 USP21: Ubiquitin-specific protease 21.